 Hey, did I mention the swimming?
 Most days, there were one or two opportunities for swimming off shower-equipped back of the Harmonia.
 It was impossible to resist.
 The water was stunningly clear, and that distinctive azure blue that characterizes the Adriatic in this area.
 It was also warm enough to get in and stay in.
 That despite the late September date following the “worse summer in decades.”

-After three days of hilly cycling, some of us were glad of a day off for a side trip to Mostar in neighbouring Bosnia and Herzegovina.
+After three days of hilly cycling, some of us were glad of a day off for a side trip to Mostar in neighboring Bosnia and Herzegovina.
 Others might have preferred not to break up the rhythm of the cycling.
 On the one hand, it was a two-hour bus ride each way, with lengthy stops at both Croatian and Bosnian customs in both directions.
 Mostar was hot, and rather overrun with tourists.
 On the other hand, it’s an iconic place, in terms of both its ancient and recent history.

 Our guide, Senad, was interesting and informed, and I found it engaging to discuss with him some of the aspects of the recent ethnic conflict, together with his hopes for the future.
 With a little effort, we were able to visit places with fewer tourists, such as the interiors of some of the mosques that dot the city.
 In the quieter spaces, one could reflect on the significance of the cross upon the hill, or the war-damaged buildings.
 We could appreciate our return to our peaceful port that evening.
 “Mi smo tako sretni!”
 We are so lucky!